trueos/trueos-docs/trueos-handbook/install.rst

 partition in the :ref:`Disk Selection` screen.
 On a system containing multiple partitions, each partition will be listed.

-.. danger:: Be sure to avoid selecting a partition containing a needed operating system or data.
+.. danger:: Avoid selecting a partition containing an operating system or essential data.

 Highlight the desired partition and click :guilabel:`Customize`.

-.. warning:: Be sure to click :guilabel:`Customize` while in the :ref:`Disk Selection` screen.
-Clicking :guilabel:`Next` without customizing the disk layout will result in the installer will overwrite the contents of the primary disk.
+Clicking :guilabel:`Next` without customizing the disk layout results in the installer overwriting the contents of the primary disk.

 In |trueos|, the BSD boot loader is the preferred and default boot loader, as it provides native support for ZFS boot environments.
-If the default changed during installation, the installer will use a customized version of the GRUB boot loader which provides limited ZFS boot environment support.
+If the default changed during installation, the installer uses a customized version of the GRUB boot loader which provides limited ZFS boot environment support.

+.. warning:: The GRUB boot loader is currently experiencing inconsistent behavior, and it is recommended to use the BSD boot loader at this time.
+See :ref:`Ongoing Issues` for more details.

 The |trueos| version of GRUB attempts to identify other installed operating systems, such as Windows and Linux, and add them to the GRUB